 Within a few weeks Helen had been moved into the role of Operations Director.
 This meant she was involved in the Agents for Change pilot project for Arts Council England…and so met Diverse City!

 Jamie joined Diverse city as Co-Artistic Director and is also part of the Creative Team behind Extraordinary Bodies.
-Jamie has Cerebral Palsy and having grown up in a time when opportunities for disabled people in the arts were limited, Jamie was lucky to be offered an acting role by the BBC that kicked off his professional career.
+Jamie grew up in a time when opportunities for disabled people in the arts were limited, but was offered an acting role by the BBC that kicked off his professional career.
 Since then Jamie has taken the arts world by storm.

 In 2011 he left his role as Diversity Officer for the Arts Council to concentrate on developing his freelance portfolio.
 In 2012 he directed Breathe for the opening ceremony celebrating the Olympic Sailing, and in 2013 he became a Clore Fellow.
 Jamie recently completed a six-month run at The National Theatre in Threepenny Opera and played the Leader in the return of Bristol Old Vic’s production of Messiah.

 Jesse is a creative practitioner who loves making wonderful things happen.
 As company manager, she helps ensure operations run smoothly and systems are in place to ensure everyone has what they need to do their best work.
 Prior to joining Diverse City in 2018, Jesse was a freelance cultural producer and managed the Brighton Digital Festival – as well as tackling public arts projects with Create London and working in partnership with organisations like the Barbican, the V&A and Waltham Forest Council.
 Outside of working with Diverse City, Jesse has an independent creative research practice focused on examining digital culture, and lectures on the Digital Media Arts MA course at the University of Brighton